liorosenman/flights_project/backend/readme.md

     4. get_my_tickets()
     5. update_flight()

-# Creation of objects - Datails of the new objects are returned in response:
+# Creation of objects - Datails of the new objects are returned in response: //NOT NEEDED
     1. Flight - // DONE
     2. Ticket -
     3. Airline // NO NEED